Koredotcom/docs/docs/xo/flows/create-flows.md

 1. **Start Flows**: Most flows are classified as start flows, applicable to both voice and chat channels.
 2. **Exit Flows**: Used when a call disconnects, applicable to both voice and chat channels.

-    !!!
-Note

-        Only flows that have been published will be available for selection in the **Flow Type** dropdown.

 ### The Start Flows

 Start flows represent the most complex flow type, providing access to all [node types](../flows/node-types/introduction-to-flow-nodes.md).
 This flow type allows you to create experiences for inbound calls and chats.